My Favourite Thing That Starts With R Is Rome

 * * *

 I ended up winning the Rhianna CD but unfortunately I don’t at all dig her style of music.
 Does anybody want it?!

-This entry was posted on Sunday, March 7th, 2010 at 7:13 pm and is filed under Blog, Travel.
+This entry was posted on Sunday, March 7th, 2010 at 7:13 pm and is filed under Blog, Italy, Travel.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.